 After initial flamenco training and performing in the Atlanta area, to further her flamenco career, Ania moved to Seville, Spain, where she lived and breathed flamenco.
 She completed the intensive professional flamenco training at the “Centro de Arte y Flamenco de Sevilla” (CAFS) in flamenco dance, choreography, ballet, signing, percussion, as well as dancing with bata de cola and castanets.
 At CAFS, Ania studied under direction of Esperanza Fernández, Miguel Vargas, La Choni, Carmen Ledesma, Francis Nuñez, Jorge Pérez, Jesus Aguilera, Nazaret Reyes and Antonio Ortega.
 She was a CAFS grant recipient to continue her education, under which she also taught flamenco.
 Upon completion her education at CAFS, Ania started studying at the flamenco school of Juana Amaya and Nazaret Reyes, who ultimately formed her as a professional flamenco dancer.
 Ania also received training from Rafael Campallo, La Lupi, Patricia Guerrero, Leonor Leal, Luisa Palicio, Milagros Menjibar, Juan Paredes, and Luis Peña.
 Ania continues her education through classes for professional dancers with Seville-based Ursula Lopez.

-In the summer of 2013, Ania moved back to Atlanta.
-Ever since, she has been actively teaching and performing in the Southeast US area.
+In the summer of 2014, Ania moved back to Atlanta.
+Ever since, she has been actively teaching and performing in the US.
 She has had an opportunity to share stage with many US artists such as Cristian Puig, Antonio Granjero, Marija Temo, Jose Manuel Tejeda, Juaquin Encinas and Vicente “El Griego.”
 Since 2014 Ania divides her time between Atlanta and Seville.